 The Dark Lord's plan to take over the governing body was complete.

-"Sit down and let me see," Dumbledore said, concerned.
-He sounded exhausted.
+"Sit down and let me see."

 Dumbledore cut the cloth from Severus's left shoulder, peeling it off to reveal the jagged cut that spanned the length of his wrist to just above his elbow.
 He examined the wound gently.

 "It's not serious."

-"No. I want to say thank you for saving as many as you could.
-You, Draco, Blaise, and the Conditioned have saved over three hundred and forty."
+"I want to thank you for saving as many as you could.
+You, the Death Eaters and the Conditioned have saved over three hundred and forty."
 Dumbledore picked out a few bottles from his robes, placing them on the kitchen table.
 "The employees' families are all safe within the Order.
 You are all heroes."

-He knew Miles had formed a secret society mentoring those who wished to act as double agents becoming a part of the Unbreakable Vow to work for Dumbledore, Miles and Draco had urged him to.
-But Severus knew Albus Dumbledore calling them heroes would mean nothing.
-What these once abducted children wanted was for their Mentors to be killed and the war to end.
+He knew Miles had formed a secret society mentoring those who wished to act as double agents. becoming a part of the Unbreakable Vow to work for Dumbledore.
+Miles and Draco had urged him to join in.
+Though, Albus calling them heroes would mean nothing to them.
+These abducted children just want their Mentors dead and the war to end.

 "Why did you abandon the Ministry?" he hissed as Dumbledore prodded and disinfected the wound with a salve.

 "It was too late to stop it.
 Voldemort wanted to get the Ministry before Lord Grindelwald would.
-I only learnt of the attack twenty minutes before it happened."
+I only learnt of the attack minutes before it happened."

-"And I, minutes before the attack.
-If you don't want a debriefing, what do you really want then?"
+"If you don't want a debriefing, what do you really want then?"

-"Kingsley says the Head Prison Warden, Auror Adrian Pickens, will open the Red File, containing the order to kill the prisoners in The Black Square once Voldemort attacks.
-Make sure you are the head of the rescue operation.
+"The Head Prison Auror, Adrian Pickens, has become warden by default.
+He will open the Black File, containing the order to kill the prisoners in the Black Square once Voldemort attacks.
+Make sure you are the head of the Black Square rescue operation.
 Make sure Bellatrix isn't involved, and bring the boy here to recover."

 "We need to fool Voldemort into thinking the boy is in Azkaban while we help our Harry."
 Dumbledore sat down.
 "Harry's Mage power has corrupted him beyond recognition—"

 He snorted.
-"That's an understatement.
-He enjoys being a Death Eater."
+"That's an understatement."

 "So he is from another universe!
 But Albus, I think it's too late for our Potter—"

 Dumbledore shook his head.
-"Our Harry is starting to display signs of change while he lays dormant.
+"Harry is starting to display signs of change while he lays dormant.
 However, the corruption continues to have a firm grip on him.
-But it's only a matter of time before he begins fighting his oppression with help."
+With his Mirror's help, he is starting to fight his oppression."

 "Yet, it is a silly prophecy which Voldemort had believed and killed a child and his parents for.
 Severus, Harry will defeat Voldemort—"